SD Card Is Not Formatting

 No robots used, our articles are crafted by humans under strict Editorial Guidelines.

-Written by Manuviraj Godara Manuviraj Godara Staff Writer • 60 articles Manuviraj Godara recently advanced to the staff writers team at Handy Recovery, having initially joined as a contributing writer in 2021.
+Written by Manuviraj Godara Manuviraj Godara Staff Writer • 69 articles Manuviraj Godara recently joined the staff writers team at Handy Recovery Advisor, having initially contributed as a writer in 2021.
 His primary expertise lies in resolving data issues on Windows machines, and he has recently begun to explore Apple-related topics.
 LinkedIn Approved by Andrey Vasilyev Andrey Vasilyev Editor Andrey Vasilyev is an Editorial Advisor for Handy Recovery.
 Andrey is a software engineer expert with extensive expertise in data recovery, computer forensics, and data litigation.
 Andrey brings over 12 years of experience in software development, database administration, and hardware repair to the team.
 LinkedIn

 There are several reasons why your SD card may refuse to format.
 The good news is that in most cases, you can salvage your data, as well as repair the SD card.
 Use the guide below to diagnose and fix an SD card that won’t format.
 As a bonus, you’ll also learn how to recover data from a logically damaged SD card.